bethsheets/Population-Genomics-via-RNAseq/README.md

 See [Palumbi Lab's Simple Fool's Guide to Population Genomics] (http://sfg.stanford.edu) for helpful background information.
 Warning: scripts referred to in the SFG manual are outdated and difficult to use.

-Refer to guide\_to\_scripts.md to follow pipeline.
+Refer to guide\_to\_scripts.md to follow our pipeline.
 This doc is currently in progress and being updated regularly.

-The most update to date scripts can be found at https://github.com/bethsheets/palumbi_scripts
+Our scripts are updated more regularly in this repoistory: https://github.com/bethsheets/palumbi_scripts